deepenpatel3/GraphQL_project/README.md

 # Simulation of Handshake (joinhandshake.com) Using GraphQL

-**In this project I have tried to replicate the Handshake (joinhandshake.com) where the services offered by the Handshake for student and company is achieved using GraphQL(Data query and manipulation language).**
+**In this project I have tried to replicate the Handshake (joinhandshake.com) where the services offered by the Handshake for student and company are achieved using GraphQL(Data query and manipulation language).**

 Note: This project was mainly focused on GraphQL implementation, so I did not spend much time on Client Interfaces.<br>
 For projects with attractive, intuitive and user-focused client interfaces, please visit [AmazonReplica](https://github.com/deepenpatel3/AmazonReplica).